This excel sheet calculates the dehumidifier capacity for reducing the humidity in a warehouse, cold room, warehouse

 - The Volume of the room is equal to 5x5x3 is equal to 75 cubic meters.

-The difference of 1&2 above is 6.07 gram/cubic meter.
+The difference between 1&2 above is 6.07 gram/cubic meter.
 This means that 20 gram of water has to be removed from each cubic meter to achieve 50%RH.

 Hence for a volume of 75 cubic meters, required dehumidification capacity is 455 gram per hour ( 6.07 x 75 ).

 This is equal to 0.455 kilograms per hour or 0.455 litres per hour.
 Calculating values per day, this amounts to 10.92 kg per day or 10.92 litres per day.

 Hence you can select a dehumidifier with a capacity of 10.92 litres per day to meet your requirement.
 Among our various models, you can select the nearest model TTK 40E which has a capacity of 12 litres per day at 30°C.